Vietnam.vn - Nền tảng quảng bá Việt Nam

 The X-59 aircraft sits near the runway at Lockheed Martin's test facility.
 Photo: NASA

-In a new image shared by NASA on July 5, the X-59 hypersonic aircraft sits on a flight line between a hangar and a runway at Lockheed Martin’s Skunk Works facility in Palmdale, California.
+In a new image shared by NASA on July 5, the X-59 hypersonic aircraft sits on the flight line between a hangar and a runway at Lockheed Martin’s Skunk Works facility in Palmdale, California.
 The aircraft was moved from its manufacturing site to the flight line in mid-June.

 If all goes according to plan, the X-59 will fly over select US cities starting in 2024.
 Residents will be able to share their reactions to the sounds the X-59 makes.
 The data collected from the flight will then be turned over to lawmakers in 2027, when the Quest mission ends.